emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Store Derivation

-Now that the Derivation exists in the Store, any Nix Package Manager process attempting to realize this Derivation or any of its downstream Derivations (those Derivations that depend on this Derivation's Outputs) now has a template that tells it how to do so.
+Now that the Derivation exists in the Store, any Nix Package Manager process attempting to Realize this Derivation or any of its downstream Derivations (those Derivations that depend on this Derivation's Outputs) now has a template that tells it how to do so.

 ### Realize the Derivation

 Okay, now we actually want to run some binaries.
-So we realize the Derivation, which forces it to be built.
-This will also recursively realize this Derivation's entire dependency graph (skipping any that have already been Realized).
+So we Realize the Derivation, which forces it to be built.
+This will also recursively Realize this Derivation's entire dependency graph (skipping any that have already been Realized).

 ### Output